mrampton/syllabus/queryoptproblems-solutions.md

         100 * 1000 * 10 * 0.001 * 0.001 = 1

-1. Suggest a minimum cost plan if the only join that can be used is a nested loops join
+1. Suggest a minimum cost plan (recall: the only join that can be used is a nested loops join)

         ((T join R) join S)

         Recall NLJ is M + (M*N), so you want the M to be as small as possible.

+        ((T join S) join R) produces the same result